2025 NCAA Division I FBS football season: CFB Playoff final rankings

-The College Football Playoff (CFP) selection committee is expected to announce its final team rankings for the season on December 7, 2025.
+The College Football Playoff (CFP) selection committee announced its final rankings on December 7, 2025.

-The top five ranked conference champions, along with the seven highest ranked remaining teams, will be selected to compete in the College Football Playoffs.
+The top five ranked conference champions, along with the seven highest ranked at-large teams, will be selected to compete in the College Football Playoff.
 The top four ranked teams will receive a first-round bye.
 This is a change from the 2025–26 season, when the top four ranked conference champions got a first-round bye.